Forgot Password

 Travel from Chame to Besisahar to Kathmandu – 8-9 hours

 Breakfast, and farewell to the mountains as we send our transport down to civilization.
 The road winds down the lovely Marsyangdi Valley, and back again by the same road but with a different view this time.
 Looking out of the windows as the landscape dramatically opens out before us – alpine forest at first, then rolling hills of terraced agriculture, and the hum of civilization.
-Each bend and turn of the road provide a picture-postcard view of Nepalese scenery.
+Each bend and turn of the road provides a picture-postcard view of Nepalese scenery.

 As we descend, the air grows warmer and thicker as we descend from altitude.
 We reach Kathmandu in the evening, the journey complete in a circle.
-To open the door of our hotel room is to open the door to another world from the rugged beauty of Nar Phu.
+To open the door of our hotel room is to open the door to another world, from the rugged beauty of Nar Phu.
 This is the farewell dinner, and memories of the trek are recollected along with new friends made along the way.
 The smog-filled streets of Kathmandu are far away from the veiled valleys that we have crossed, but the experience will be imprinted in your heart forever.

 Day 11